Berthou05/TC2037-Lexical-Analysis/README.md

 # Additional notes
 ## Use of AI in the project

-The implementation of the DFA and regular expression was done manually, without the use of AI tools.
-However, I used AI to help with the explanation and analysis sections of the paper, as well as to generate the test cases for both implementations.
-The AI was used as a tool to assist in writing and organizing the content, but all technical implementations and research were done by myself without direct AI involvement.
+The DFA and regular expression implementations were completed manually, without the use of AI tools.
+AI was used only to assist with the explanation and analysis sections of the paper, as well as to help generate test cases for both implementations.

+AI was also used as a reference when creating the helper file that reads test cases from a `.txt` file to support a more automated testing process.
+This assistance was limited to improving the testing workflow, which was outside the main scope of the implementation.

+Overall, AI was used as a writing and organizational aid, but all technical implementations and research were completed independently, without direct AI involvement.